whatmakeart/whatmakeart.github.io/content/courses/fabrication-for-artists/2026-fall/01-metal-fabrication-fundamentals/01-03-bicycle-kinetic-sculpture-ideation-sketches-assignment.md

 ---
 title: 01.03 Bicycle Ideation Sketches Assignment
 date: 2026-08-28T09:30:00-04:00
-lastmod: 2026-08-29T13:00:35-04:00
+lastmod: 2026-08-29T20:24:19-04:00
 ---

 ## Assignment Deliverables

+1. Ideation Sketches
-1. Uploaded images of 30-45 minutes of ideation sketches
+   - Evidence of 30-45 minutes of active ideation sketching
-   - _(Individual image files or a combined PDF)_
+   - Upload individual image files or a combined PDF
    - Label files YYYY-MM-DD Lastname Firstname Bicycle Ideation Sketches (`.jpg`,`.png`,`.pdf`)
-2. Reference Artist from List Research
+2. Reference Artist Research from Provided List
-   - Minimum of 1 image and 2-3 sentences of comments / analysis
+   - At least 1 image and 2-3 sentences of observations / analysis
    - Include URL of image source
    - Label file YYYY-MM-DD Lastname Firstname Reference Artist Research (`.pdf`, `.docx`)
-3. Reference Artist not on List Research
+3. New Reference Artist Research
-   - Minimum of 1 image and 2-3 sentences of comments / analysis
+   - At least of 1 image and 2-3 sentences of observations / analysis
    - Include URL of image source
    - Label file YYYY-MM-DD Lastname Firstname New Reference Artist Research (`.pdf`, `.docx`)

 _Note: Optionally you may upload a single `.zip` archive of all your files labeled inside the archive for easier submission to Canvas.
 If uploading a `.zip` then label the archive file YYYY-MM-DD Lastname Firstname Ideation Assignment `.zip`_

+## Assignment Overview

+Develop possible directions for the Bicycle Sculpture Project through rapid ideation sketches and artist research.

+Your goal is not to design or customize a conventional bicycle.
+Instead, treat the bicycle as a collection of structures, bearings, pivots, wheels, cranks, and other mechanical components that can be cut apart, rearranged, extended, duplicated, and combined into something unexpected.

+The final sculpture does not have to be a vehicle or remain rideable, but it must incorporate bicycle components and include kinetic elements, parts that actually move.
+These sketches are starting points for experimentation.
+They do not need to resolve every fabrication or engineering problem.

+### Bicycle Components as Mechanical Materials

+A bicycle already contains several useful systems for producing and transferring motion:

+- Wheels and hubs provide large rotating elements with built-in bearings.
+- The headset provides a strong pivot that can rotate a fork or another sculptural element.
+- The bottom bracket provides a durable rotating axle for cranks, pedals, arms, wheels, or other moving parts.
+- Cranks and pedals can generate human-powered rotational motion.
+- Chains and sprockets can transfer rotation from one location to another.
+- Rims and tires can function as large pulleys or friction-drive surfaces.
+- Forks and frame sections can become structural supports for moving components.

+You are encouraged to misuse these mechanisms.
+A headset does not have to steer.
+A bottom bracket does not have to drive a rear wheel.
+A wheel does not have to touch the ground.

+### Ways to Transfer Motion

+Think about what happens when one movement causes another movement.

+- Chains and sprockets
+- Belts
+- Ropes or cords
+- Friction between wheels or rims
+- Cranks
+- Linkages
+- Gravity
+- Human interaction
+- Motors or other mechanical systems

-## 30–45 Minute Ideation Sketching
+## 30 - 45 Minute Ideation Sketching

-Spend 30–45 minutes generating ideas through [ideation sketching](../../../../drawing/ideation-sketches.md).
+Spend 30 - 45 minutes generating ideas through [ideation sketching](../../../../drawing/ideation-sketches.md).

 Do not spend the entire time making one polished drawing.
 Make many quick sketches and allow one idea to lead to another.

-Begin by drawing at least ~10 quick possibilities.
-Then select several promising ideas and make more developed drawings showing how the sculpture might actually move.
-Consider drawing side views and top down views of the concepts.
-Write down words and short phrases describing what the sketches show.
-THis is helpful for others to understand as well as for your future self to remember what your sketches mean a week or two later.

-Explore:
+Begin with approximately 10 or more quick possibilities.
+Then select several promising ideas and develop them further.

+Add short notes, labels, and arrows to explain how the sculpture might function.
+These notes will help other people understand your ideas and will help your future self remember what you intended when you return to the sketches later.

+- Side views
+- Front views
+- Top-down views
+- Detail views of mechanisms
+- Arrows showing movement
+- Connections between moving components

+### Explore

+Consider questions such as:

 - What rotates?
-- What stays stationary?
+- What remains stationary?
-- What does the viewer touch?
 - Where does the movement begin?
+- What does the viewer touch or activate?
-- How is movement transferred somewhere else?
+- How is motion transferred from one component to another?
 - Could one wheel turn several other wheels?
 - Could a wheel drive another wheel through friction?
 - Could a belt connect two distant rotating parts?
-- Could the headset become a pivot?
+- Could the headset become a pivot for an entire sculptural element?
 - Could the bottom bracket rotate something other than a bicycle wheel?
+- Could wheels rotate horizontally, vertically, diagonally, or overhead?
-- What happens if bicycle components are duplicated or moved to unexpected locations?
+- What happens if bicycle components are duplicated or moved into unexpected locations?
+- What happens if the frame is stretched, shortened, widened, stacked, or combined with another frame?
-- What happens if the sculpture is extremely tall, long, wide, unstable-looking, awkward, humorous, repetitive, or absurd?
+- What happens if the sculpture becomes extremely tall, long, wide, awkward, repetitive, unstable-looking, humorous, or absurd?

-Your sketches do not need to solve every fabrication problem.
-At this stage, prioritize possibilities.
-We will use fabrication, testing, and prototyping to determine what actually works.

-Your goal is not simply to repair, decorate, or customize a bicycle.
-Think of the bicycle as a collection of useful structures and mechanisms that can be cut apart, rearranged, extended, duplicated, and combined into something unexpected.

-The final sculpture does not have to be a vehicle or even remain rideable.
-It must, however, incorporate bicycle components and include kinetic elements-parts that actually move.

-A bicycle already contains many useful mechanisms for creating motion:

-- Wheels and hubs provide large rotating elements with built-in bearings.
-- The headset provides a strong bearing assembly that allows a fork or another structure to rotate.
-- The bottom bracket provides a durable rotating axle that can support cranks, pedals, wheels, arms, or other moving elements.
-- Cranks and pedals can turn continuous rotation into human-powered movement.
-- Chains and sprockets can transmit rotation between different locations.
-- Forks can hold wheels or become rotating structural elements.
-- Rims and tires can act as large pulleys or friction-drive surfaces.

-You are encouraged to misuse these mechanisms.
-A headset does not need to steer a bicycle.
-A bottom bracket does not need to drive a rear wheel.
-A wheel does not need to touch the ground.
-A bicycle rim can become a giant pulley.
-Belts, rubber, cord, or other flexible materials could transfer motion between wheels.
-One rotating wheel can also contact another rim or tire and move it through friction, eliminating the need for a conventional bicycle chain.

-Think about what happens when one movement causes another movement.

-### Possible Approaches

-- Stretch, shorten, widen, stack, or radically alter bicycle frames.
-- Combine pieces from multiple bicycles.
-- Use several wheels rotating at different speeds or directions.
-- Transfer motion from one wheel to another with chains, belts, or friction.
-- Use a crank to move an object that normally would not rotate.
-- Turn a wheel horizontally, vertically, diagonally, or overhead.
-- Use the headset as a pivot for an entire sculptural element.
-- Use the bottom bracket and cranks to activate another mechanism.
-- Use wheels, spokes, or cranks to strike, lift, drag, spin, shake, or oscillate another material.
+- Could the work become a stationary kinetic sculpture that barely resembles a bicycle?
-- Require a viewer to pedal, push, crank, pull, spin, or otherwise activate the work.
+- Could the work require someone to pedal, push, pull, crank, spin, or otherwise activate it?

-- Become an unconventional human-powered vehicle.
-- Become a stationary kinetic sculpture that no longer resembles a bicycle.
+Prioritize possibilities rather than solutions.
+Fabrication, testing, and prototyping will help determine what actually works.
 The bicycle is your starting material and mechanical vocabulary, not the required final form.

 ## Ideation Sketch Documentation